-CLEANING OF PIPELINES LOCATION EQUIPMENT REC • ACTIVITY DESCRIPTION RESPONSIBLE PERSON/PARTY TIMEFRAME On all sections of the pipeline that need to be relined (Sections to be done in phases).
-High-pressure winch cleaners, See Method Statement 2 and 4 Contractor Repeated for each section of pipeline to be relined.
+CLEANING OF PIPELINES LOCATION EQUIPMENT REQUIRED/ TO BE USED ACTIVITY DESCRIPTION RESPONSIBLE PERSON/PARTY TIMEFRAME On all sections of the pipeline that need to be relined (Sections to be done in phases).
+High-pressure cleaners, winch See Method Statement 2 and 4 Contractor Repeated for each section of pipeline to be relined.
 Continuous during duration of relining maintenance activities (approximately 6 months)